 If you do not pass a unit at first attempt you will normally be offered at least one further attempt to pass the unit through resubmission.
 If you do not pass the unit after a resubmission attempt you will not be allowed to progress to the next stage of study and may have your course terminated.
-See the University's Student Regulations and Procedures https://www.nua.ac.uk/study-at-nua/undergraduate-apply/.
+See the University's Student Regulations and Procedures Student Regulations and Procedures 2023-24 (norwichuni.ac.uk).